How to manage your finances and cashflow

 Manage your company’s debt

 Debt is a fact of life for many businesses.
-It might be start-up funding, loans for capital equipment or commercial mortgage payments.
+It might be start-up funding, loans for capital equipment or commercial mortgage payments from mortgage brokers.
 Few businesses are entirely debt-free.
 And if the cost of the money you borrow is lower than the return generated by your company’s use of that money, it makes sense to borrow.

 It also makes sense to keep an eye on your borrowing costs.
 This is particularly true with variable rate loans, which can change due to any number of reasons, some of which might only be in the small print of the loan contract.

 Assess your debts on a regular basis with the help of a fractional CFO.
 Look at repayment costs, see whether your circumstances have changed, and decide whether you need to reduce – or increase – your debt funding.
 And don’t forget to shop around.
 Get your accountant to see if there are better ways for you to borrow.
 Shifting your debts to a different lender can sometimes save you a lot of money.

 Review expenses regularly